-The new Freebsd 11 release announcement supposed to happen Monday, 10 October 2016 (update - released ) with pending security fixes (please wait for final release 11.0-RELEASE-p1 for production upgrade) while we have images ready on ftp and its packed with a lot of new features includes faster network, improvements to NUMA, devctl to request administrative changes to individual devices, new sendfile system call to enable asynchronous I/O operations.
-But in this article we will not concentrate on features.
-Instead, we will show how to install freebsd 11 and to upgrade from freebsd 10.3 version the quickest way.
-So lets start.
+The Freebsd 11 released with (update - released ) with pending security fixes with a lot of new features includes faster network, improvements to NUMA, devctl to request administrative changes to individual devices, new sendfile system call to enable asynchronous I/O operations.

 1) Downloading FreeBSD